ImpowerGames/impower/concept-generator/README.md

   - Exposure Therapy
   ```

-- The `concepts.yaml` file is a map of concepts (genres, aesthetics, subjects, etc.) and terms related to those concepts.
+- The `concepts.yaml` file contains a map of concepts (genres, aesthetics, subjects, etc.) and terms related to those concepts.

   ```yaml
   vampire: